anchor-btc/anchor-os/anchor/docs/kinds/state.md

 # Kind 2: State

 The **State** kind is used for application state updates.
-It's designed for applications that need to track changes over time, such as Anchor Pixel's collaborative canvas.
+It's designed for applications that need to track changes over time, such as Anchor Canvas's collaborative canvas.

 ## Overview